-After military service Ed was Director of Training and then Western Region Manager for Philips Medical Systems then District Manager, Southern California, for Picker International.
-He retired from Carl Zeiss Surgical, Inc. in December 2004 as Western Region Manager.
-Since retirement Ed has devoted his free time to volunteering with organizations such as SCORE, MOAA, and his home owner’s association.
-His completed a project in Tanzania conducting a needs assessment survey of 95 government owned hospitals.
-While working in Africa is somewhat difficult, Ed considers it a minor inconvenience when taken into consideration the contribution to a continent in need.
+After military service Ed was Director of Training and then Western Region Service Manager for Philips Medical Systems then District Manager, Southern California, for Picker International.
+He retired from Carl Zeiss Surgical, Inc. in December, 2004 as Western Region Manager.
+Since retirement Ed has devoted his free time to volunteering with organizations such as SCORE, MOAA, and his home owners association.
+He remains active in the medical community as a consultant.
+His most recent assignment was to conduct a needs assessment survey of 95 government owned hospitals in Tanzania.
+While working in Tanzania is somewhat difficult, Ed considers it a minor inconvenience when taken into consideration the contribution to a nation in need.

-Ed and his wife, Linda, reside in San Antonio, Texas.
+Ed and his wife, Linda, reside in San Antonio, TX.
 He has two children and three grandchildren.

 Ed lives by his motto, “there is no box, only self-imposed limitations”.

-As a former member of the Board of Directors, Secretary, Vice President and President of the Silver Caduceus Association Ed remains active in the association as a Vice President.
+As a former Secretary.
+Vice President, Board of Directors member, and President of the Silver Caduceus Association of Officers, Inc., Ed remains active in the association.

 Ed holds degrees in Applied Science and Technical Management from Regis University, Denver, Colorado.